Tarmo Leinatamm

 Tarmo Leinatamm (2 September 1957, Keila – 13 October 2014) was an Estonian conductor, comedian and politician.
 He was a member of X and XII Riigikogu.

+Life and career

 He graduated from Tallinn State Conservatory.

 1991-1994 he was the conductor of Estonian National Opera.
 1994-1999 he was the director of Tallinn Philharmonic.

 He was a member of Estonian Reform Party.